 In a few weeks I will spend a long weekend in Dublin, relaxing with friends and visiting my contacts at Facebook and Google.
 We’re flying with Aer Lingus, a pretty decent low cost airliner.
 Low cost airliners can afford themselves “screw-up-costs”; people accept extra fees, a 2 hour bus drive from the airport to the city or on-flight commercial talks because they understand that flying a low cost airliner means that they have to compromise.
 But how far can airliners go in stretching these expectations?

-Today, I got an email with the subject “Aer Lingus Select Seats – Booking Ref: [my booking reference]“.
+Today, I got an email with the subject “Aer Lingus Select Seats – Booking Ref: “.
 That subject, the header image and the text “We’ve noticed that you have not yet selected specific seats for your journey” at first came across as a kind reminder by Aer Lingus that I forgot to choose my seat in the airplane.
 How nice of them.

 That is the kind of stuff that makes me want to tweet, facebook, share and talk.
 Exceeding expectations by an airliner (more).